CodeYourFuture/syllabus-archive/README.md

-This is the syllabus and course material for [CodeYourFuture](https://codeyourfuture.io/) (CYF), a not-for-profit volunteer-run coding school for refugees and asylum seekers.
+This is the syllabus and course material for [CodeYourFuture](https://codeyourfuture.io/) (CYF), a not-for-profit volunteer-run coding school for refugees, asylum seekers and disadvantaged groups.

 During the course you will learn a technology stack that helps you build anything from a simple website to a powerful database-driven web application!